 In the SNAP Lab, we utilize tools from social neuroscience to better understand the experiences and abilities that make us human, with the ultimate goal of improving mental health and wellbeing.
-Currently, our three overarching research themes are as follows:
+Currently, the two overarching research themes of the lab are:

 Current and forthcoming research projects are tackling questions such as: